JohnEBoyBaby/i.Q/README.md

 https://www.youtube.com/watch?v=INilAY6aJTc

 ...
 FOR THE WILD UNKNOWN COUNTRY ... where I could not go wrong ...
 I CAME TO A HIGH PLACE ... of darnkess and LIGHT ... the "DIVIDING LINE" ran through the CENTER of TOWN ...
 I went into the 'laundry' "TO WASH" my 'clothes' DOWN ..!
+I SAID "THAT'S THE BEST NEWS THAT I'VE EVER HEARD" ..!
+AND THINGS WOULD BE "DIFFERENT" THE "NEXT TIME" we 'wed' ...
+I STILL CAN'T REMEMBER ALL THE BEST THINGS 'she' said ..!

 REMEMBER WHAT 'we' ARE WILLING TO DIE FIGHTING FOR ..!
 REMEMBER WHO'S FUTURE MEANS SO MUCH TO 'us' ..! https://www.youtube.com/watch?v=gyhlWzLjEy0 ...
 PUREHEART.